 Chinchillas have a very sensitive digestive tract.
 They don’t tolerate change well, but the flip side of that is that they can get all the nutrition they need from two sources.
 The first is pellet-based food.
 An alfalfa-based pellet provides the perfect level of protein and fiber necessary for chinchilla health.
 They have very, very fast metabolism and require lots of fiber to keep their systems moving.

 Keep their pellet food no-frills.
 Don’t buy anything that has additional bits in it — your chinchilla doesn’t need them and they can lead to any number of health issues.
 Oxbow Deluxe Chinchilla Food is an excellent choice.
 They have consistent batches unlike many other brands, and all you get is the pellets themselves.
 My little buddy Spirit prefers this to any other feed.
+Another option would be Mazuri, which is what I feed my chins.
+Some folks have success with Purina Advanced Nutrition Rabbit (usually referred to as PANR in forums), but in some cases, it can be hard to come by and the batches aren’t always consistent.

 You’ll also need a metal dish to serve the pellets in.
 You can try freestanding ones, even porcelain, but I find that my chins like it best when it hangs from the side of the cage.
 If you find that your chinchilla is a bit of a terror, consider one that attaches securely.